-If you’re into quiet days at the beach, then this location is ideal to soak up some rays, enjoy a cold one or two, a spot of lunch and a couple of hours of peaceful reading without any hassles, then this is the place to do it.
+Patnem beach located in South Goa about 1 hour and 30 minutes from Dabolim airport.
+It has a ring of familiarity to us as we have visited and stayed around this area on numerous occasions.
+If you’re into quiet days at the beach, then this location is ideal to soak up some rays and enjoy a cold one or two.
+Enjoy a beach side spot for lunch and a couple of hours of peaceful reading without any hassles.
 If you don’t over indulge then a budget of 500 rupees (£5) for the whole day here goes a long way.

 Located a short walk from the main stay Palolem, Patnem is the smaller sister and a much quieter proposition.
 With golden sands, and a small fishing hub, accommodation consists of beach shacks from a budget £4-5 a night to a more higher end of around £20 a night.